MUTATIO (FLIES) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MUTATIO Historical Price

-According to the latest data gathered on MUTATIO live price page, the current price of MUTATIO is 0.322062USD.
-The circulating supply of MUTATIO(FLIES) is 554.13K FLIES , giving it a market capitalization of $178.47K.
+According to the latest data gathered on MUTATIO live price page, the current price of MUTATIO is 0.290407USD.
+The circulating supply of MUTATIO(FLIES) is 553.76K FLIES , giving it a market capitalization of $160.82K.

 The MUTATIO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLIES based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.